FAQ

 Several things, depending on configuration and activity level:

-• Cognitive drift — During idle periods, Chalie generates spontaneous thoughts via its Default Mode Network (DMN).
-These may surface as proactive messages, curiosity threads, or background plan proposals.
+- Cognitive drift — During idle periods, Chalie generates spontaneous thoughts via its Default Mode Network (DMN).
+These may surface as proactive messages or background plan proposals.

-• Autobiography synthesis — A running narrative of who you are and what matters to you is updated (6h cycle).
+- User summary — A running synthesis of who you are and what matters to you is updated periodically.

 All background activity is attention-gated: if you’re in deep focus, Chalie stays silent.